 The medium term financial plan of the PCC and Force includes a number of assumptions around resource levels and financial commitments.
-We will revisit these assumptions as we work through the impact of COVID-19 and other factors on the force and our stakeholders.
-Continued cost of COVID-19 have been built into the budget for the first 6 months of 2021-22.
+We will revisit these assumptions as we progress though 2022-23.
+Included within this are significant financial pressures relating to inflation particularly those related to the Police estate such as